inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Editable options for quiz sections are

-* Type -  Multiple c1.4hoice or Text input.
+* Type -  Multiple choice or Text input.
 * Difficulty - Easy, medium, hard or mixed which is even number of each difficulty unless the number is odd then the remainder from dividing by 3 is added to one difficulty randomly.
 * Number of Questions
 * Name